Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 create the DeFi version of an Employee Stock Option (ESO) with a cliff vesting schedule set via the option’s earliest exercise date.
-Protocols could implement Valorem into their vaults and issue these DeFi equivalents of ESOs called Developer Token Options (DTO) to developers in key roles.
+Protocols could implement Valorem into their vaults and issue these DeFi equivalents of ESOs called Contributor Token Options (CTO) to contributors in key roles.
-This would align the selected developers’ financial compensation with the long term success of the protocol thereby decreasing the likelihood of protocol abandonment, increasing users’ faith in the developer team, and encouraging continued innovation.
+This would align the selected contributors’ financial compensation with the long term success of the protocol thereby decreasing the likelihood of protocol abandonment, increasing users’ faith in the team, and encouraging continued innovation.

 ### Mitigation of Cross-Protocol Financial Contagion